Eng-Yasmina/react-aws-circle-ci/docs/runbook/Infrastructure description.md

 Infrastructure description to Host my full stack app

 # Runbook description
-This runbook Configure infrastructure needs (RDS, S3, Elastic Beanstalk) using the AWS console and AWS CLI and deploy the app to those services.
+This runbook configures infrastructure needs (RDS, S3, Elastic Beanstalk) using the AWS console and AWS CLI and deploy the app to those services.

 # Steps to Configureing infrastructure for deployment